 - Blend: Add everything to a blender and blend until smoothie.

-- Store: Keep leftovers in an airtight container in the refrigerator and consume with 24 hours of blending.
+- Store: Keep leftovers in an airtight container in the refrigerator and consume within 24 hours of blending.

-If your blender doesn’t puree spinach very well, try adding them and the liquid first and puree, then add the rest of the ingredients.
+If your blender doesn’t puree kale very well, try adding the greens and the liquid first and puree, then add the rest of the ingredients.

 - Prep Time: 10 minutes